-Appendix A sets out the current Board and Committee membership structure.
+Appendix A sets out the Board and Committee membership structure at the date specified therein.

 17.3 Procedure for appointment

 A description of the procedure for the selection and appointment of new directors and the reelection of incumbent directors and the Board's policy for the nomination and appointment of directors is set out in the Nomination and Remuneration Committee Charter in Appendix C to this Board Charter.